Sweden Southern Sweden

 South Indian

-We know the South Indian chain from Copenhagen and we love a good dosa, so we took the chance to get a South Indian dinner while in Helsingborg.
+We know the South Indian chain from Copenhagen, and we love a good dosa, so we took the chance to get a South Indian dinner while in Helsingborg.

 Their freshly made masala dosa (a large thin savoury pancake) with potato curry, sambar and chutney was just what we needed.
 So good!